Skip to content

 Invention promoters.
 Companies that advertise “help getting your patent.”
 They cannot provide legal advice.
 Their role is limited to coordinating efforts and recommending patent professionals.
 Proceed with caution.
 The FTC has brought enforcement actions against invention promotion companies that charge large upfront fees and deliver little.

 Online filing services.
 Platforms that provide template-based questionnaires and insert your answers into standard application sections.
 No personalized strategy, no claim drafting, no review of whether your description actually supports the protection you need.
 These can work for a bare-bones provisional filing, but they are not a substitute for a patent professional.
+For a closer look at the tradeoffs, see our guide on DIY filing vs. hiring a professional.

 USPTO resources.
 The patent office itself offers free information, educational webinars, and pro bono programs that connect inventors with volunteer patent professionals.
 The USPTO cannot represent your interests, but their resources are a good starting point if you are early in the process and trying to understand your options.